XiaSun-Atmos/scm_auto/README.md

 Last Update: Aug, 2025

-If you have questions, please contact the lead developer, Xia Sun at xia.sun@colorado.edu

 ## Description
 Rocoto workflow and job scripts to run SCM simulations over an array of columns for extended periods of time.
 The scripts are developed based on the [Common Community Physics Package (CCPP) SCM](https://github.com/NCAR/ccpp-scm).